Novelty Detection in Sequential Data by Informed Clustering and Modeling: Empirical Evaluation

 Table~\ref{tab:exp:resultsAUC_cybersecurity} shows the baseline results for the dataset.
+We report AUC for all the baselines together with mixture of sensitivity and specificity, as discussed in the introduction to the section.
+According to these two criteria our approach outperforms all the baselines.
 The ROC curve for all methods is shown in Figures~\ref{fig:lstm_baselines} and \ref{fig:baselines}.
-Our approach substantially outperforms state-of-the-art anomaly detection approaches, as well as a global model trained on all data.
+Our approach substantially outperforms baseline anomaly detection approaches, as well as a global model trained on all data.
 Moreover, the informed clustering performs better than automatic clustering using k-means or LDA.
 Thus, we conclude that LSTM-based methods are a suitable technique for this task and clustering before modeling is beneficial.
 Figure~\ref{fig:exp:perClusterResults} (left) shows the comparison of area under the ROC curve (AUC) per cluster compared to the AUC of the global model on that cluster.
 Interestingly, the size of the cluster seems not to impact the outliers detection performance of the model.
 Rather, the performance of both local and global model are correlated over clusters.
 This suggests that the lower amount of training data has only little impact on the performance, whereas the quality of decomposition has a stronger effect.